|Elliott Sound Products||Power Amplifier Design Guidelines|

 Figure 5 - Typical Class-A Driver Configuration

 It is therefore important to try to make the Class-A stage capable of high gain, even when loaded by the output stage.
 There have been many different methods used to achieve this, but none is completely successful.
-The biggest problem is that many designers seem completely oblivious to this problem area, or create such amazingly complex "solutions" as to make stabilisation almost impossible.
+The biggest problem is that many designers seem completely oblivious to this problem area, or create such amazingly complex 'solutions' as to make stabilisation almost impossible.

 Figure 6 - Improving Open Loop Output impedance of Class-A Driver

 The above is simple and very effective.
-This straightforward addition of an emitter follower to the Class-A driver (with the "bootstrap" resistor) has increased the combined LTP and Class-A driver gain to 1,800,000 (yes, 1.8 million!) or 125dB (open loop and without the dominant pole capacitor connected).
+This straightforward addition of an emitter follower to the Class-A driver (with the 1k 'bootstrap' resistor) has increased the combined LTP and Class-A driver gain to 1,800,000 (yes, 1.8 million!) or 125dB (open loop and without the dominant pole capacitor connected).
 Open loop output impedance is about 10k, again without the cap.
 Once the latter is in circuit, gain is reduced to a slightly more sensible 37,000 at 1kHz with the 100pF value shown.
 Output impedance at 1kHz is now - comparatively - very low, at about 150 Ohms.

 Note that in the above, I have used a 5k resistor instead of the more usual current source.
 This is for clarity of the drawing, and not a suggestion that the current source should be forsaken in this position.

-I have often seen amplifier designs where the circuit is of such complexity that one must wonder how they ever managed to stop it from becoming high power radio frequency oscillators.
+I have often seen amplifier designs where the circuit is of such complexity that one must wonder how they ever managed to stop them from becoming high power radio frequency oscillators.
 The maze of low value capacitors sometimes used - some with series resistance - some without, truly makes one wonder what the open loop frequency and phase response must look like.
 Couple this with the fact that many of these amps do not have wonderful specifications anyway, and one is forced to ponder what the designer was actually trying to accomplish (being 'different' is not a valid reason to publish or promote a circuit in my view, unless it offers some benefit otherwise unattainable).

-UPDATE: Having carried out quite a few experiments over a period of a few weeks, I am not completely certain that vast amounts of gain from the input stage and Class-A amplifier stage are necessary.
+UPDATE: Having carried out quite a few experiments over a period of a few weeks, I am not completely certain that vast amounts of gain from the input stage and Class-A amplifier stage are necessary or desirable.
 As long as the circuit is linear (i.e. has low distortion levels before the addition of feedback), the final result is likely to be satisfactory.
 I have seen many circuits with far more open loop gain than my reference amp (Project 3A), and that in theory should be vastly superior - yet they are not.

 There are essentially two ways to create a constant current feed to the Class-A driver stage.
 The active current source (as shown above) is one method, and this is very common.
 It does introduce additional active devices, but it is possible to make a current source that has an impedance so close to infinity that it will be almost impossible to measure it without affecting the result just by attaching measurement equipment.
 For more detailed information on current sources, see the article Current Sources Sinks and Mirrors.